Richard-Cambe/Richard-Cambe/README.md

   🦊 I’m currently learning **Kotlin & Cobol** and am a Look'n Feel enjoyer

-  ⚡ Fun fact **Dungeons&Dragons players aren't as weird as you may thin**
+  ⚡ Fun fact **Dungeons&Dragons players aren't as weird as you may think**

 </div>
 <br/>